The smallest Transit is a neat solution for those upgrading from a car-based van

 - Lacks latest active safety aids

 The Ford Transit Courier was the fourth and final model to join the Transit family when it was first launched in 2014.
-It’s also the smallest, sitting below the Transit Connect, Transit Custom and Transit, and representing a slightly more practical (and often cheaper) alternative to the Ford Fiesta Van.
+It’s also the smallest, sitting below the Transit Connect and representing a slightly more practical (and often cheaper) alternative to the Ford Fiesta Van.

 So how practical is the Ford Transit Courier?